FlorentLM/mokap/README.md

 ### Remarks

-* If you plan on recording high framerate from many cameras, you probably want to use the GPU, as the software encoders and the image encoding are both slower
+* If you plan on recording high framerate from many cameras, you probably want to use a GPU, as the software encoders are slower.

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Allow GPU video encoding
-- [x] Replace Tk with Qt as the GUI framework
-- [x] Finish calibration mode
 - [x] Add support for Arduino triggers
 - [x] Add support for FLIR cameras
 - [ ] Add support for daisy-chained cameras as trigger
 - [ ] Add support for other camera brands
+- [x] ~~Finish calibration mode~~  erm... needs some fixes

 <p>(<a href="#readme-top">back to top</a>)</p>